 - You’ll have completed the new joiner paperwork and provided the proof of a right to work in the UK.

 - You’ll have been introduced to the Deeson Handbook and will have begun reading it.

 In your first week.

 Having made it through your first day, your first week is about getting to know the way we do things, meeting more people and getting started in your role.

 The outcomes for your first week at Deeson are shown below:

 - You’ll have consulted with a Chapter colleague to make sure you have everything installed on your machine to do your job.
 We have a standard suite of tools for each specialist role in the agency.

 - You’ll have met the Managing Director.

-- You’ll have a first week review meeting with your chapter lead.
-This is an opportunity to share feedback from your first week and answer those burning questions.
+- You’ll have a first week review meeting with your Chapter Lead.
+This is an opportunity to share feedback from your first week and ask those burning questions.